 SHA received the fiscal year 2020 Capital Fund program grant amount of \$1,097,899.
+For fiscal year 2021, SHA received \$672,679.
+This decrease was due to the RAD conversion of 176 public housing units.

 SHA was awarded the Public and Indian Housing Family Self-Sufficiency (FSS) Program Grant.
 The grant amount has increased over the years.
 This year's FY2020 grant amount is \$118,651.
-The FSS program for families in public and tenant-based assisted housing was enacted as part of the Cranston-Gonzalez National Affordable Housing Act of 1990, with significant amendments in 1992.
+The FSS program is for families in public and tenant-based assisted housing was enacted as part of the Cranston-Gonzalez National Affordable Housing Act of 1990, with significant amendments in 1992.
 The mission of the Family Self-Sufficiency program is to help low-income families build assets and increase their earnings, so they can better meet their families' needs and become independent of welfare assistance.
 Participants enter into contracts of participation with the SHA under which they agree to accomplish personal goals related to employment, education, and training within 5 years.
 The program is incentivized with the establishment of an escrow account, managed by the SHA.
 Deposits are made to the account by the SHA when participants have an increase in earned income.
 The family receives the entirety of the account as a lump sum payment upon successful completion of the contract.